 These are listings of properties that most closely resemble yours in style, size, age, features, improvements, upgrades, physical condition and location.
 Obviously, a larger home or a different, more valuable architectural style or with more amenities and upgrades would have a greater market value than yours.
 And a comparable property - virtually identical to yours - but backing onto a railway track would have a lesser value.
 Similar homes situated on busy roads are often worth considerably less than homes on quiet streets unless, for example, the property is zoned commercial.
 And if you've delayed renovating your property over the years, count on a lower estimate.

 It's virtually impossible for a homeowner to avoid being subjective, that is to say biased, regarding their own home.
 Therefore, it's very important for a homeowner to seek an honest professional opinion.
-A realty agent has the capability of viewing your property with absolute objectivity in the same manner as a buyer who lacks emotional attachment.
+A realty agent or a professional residential appraiser has the capability of viewing your property with absolute objectivity in the same manner as a buyer who lacks emotional attachment.
 That's quite normal.

-If you're seriously considering listing your home for sale, with the hope of winning your listing, agents will likely not charge a fee.
+If you're seriously considering listing your home for sale, with the hope of winning your listing, most agents likely won't charge a fee for the evaluation appointment.
 However, if you want to have an estimate of fair market value and don't plan to list it for sale in the immediate future, and you choose not to hire a company that specializes in house appraisals, it's only fair to so inform the agent before they do the work.
-They may not want to work for free and elect to charge you a small fee for the report.
+They may not want to work for free and elect to charge a small fee for the report.
 So, if you need a comparative market analysis for a matrimonial conflict, a law suit or for any other non-sale reason, even simple curiosity, be honest.
-Don't take advantage of their enthusiastic interest in serving you.
+I urge you to not take advantage of their trusting, enthusiastic interest in serving you.

 Now, having said all this, keep in mind that these reports are just an educated guess.
 No one has a crystal ball.
 You'll not have a definitive estimate of fair market value until your home is sold.
 Period.